- 1982 (Creation)

 Scope and content

-Typed letter, dated 1 Feb 1978, to John Beston rregarding personal plans for lecture tour in the United State, which Margaret Read Lauer of Bloomsbury was arranging; at the invitation of the Russian Government plans to Russia; mentions interview and a copy of Meanjin.
+Typed letter, from Kath Walker, dated 1 Feb 1978, to John Beston regarding personal plans for lecture tour in the United State, which Margaret Read Lauer of Bloomsbury was arranging; at the invitation of the Russian Government plans to Russia; mentions interview and a copy of Meanjin.
 Handwritten notes at bottom of page by John Beston.
 Letterhead: Moongalba Noonuccal-Nughie Educational and Cultural Centre.
+Typed aerogramme, dated 21 May 1982, agreeing to offer support.

 Appraisal, destruction and scheduling